AzithromycinOther Names: Zithromax, Zmax, azithromycin dihydrate Drug Class: Opportunistic Infections and Coinfections

 - Myasthenia gravis (a problem that causes muscle weakness).

-- A known or suspected bacteremia (bacterial infection in the blood).
+- A known or suspected bacteremia (bacterial in the blood).

 - An irregular heartbeat, especially a problem called "QT prolongation."